LIU Global FAQs

 5. How many students enroll in LIU Global each year?

 Approximately 30 (or more) new freshman students begin the LIU Global program each fall.
-During the fall and spring semesters, we accept transfer and students who would like to study abroad either from LIU or from other Colleges and Universities.
+During the fall and spring semesters, we accept transfer students and visiting students who would like to study abroad either from LIU or from other Colleges and Universities.

 6. What is the LIU Global school year?

 LIU Global follows the same calendar school year as any other college/university, with 15 week semesters.
 The fall semester starts at the end of August/beginning of September and ends at the beginning of December.
 The spring semester begins mid January and ends at the beginning of May.
-Students have a winter and summer break.
+Students will have a winter and summer break.

 [Return to Top]